 CE credits and grades will be posted on a student's high school transcript and count toward the high school GPA.
 The final grade posted on the high school transcript and the college transcript must be the same.
+An E on the college transcript and an F on an LEA transcript meet the criteria for being the same grade.

 All CE grades are also posted to an official college transcript, and a college GPA is established.
 This transcript becomes part of a student's permanent college record.
 A grade of C- or lower may not be considered a passing grade at the college.
-Therefore, a student may have to retake the course.
+Therefore, a student may have to retake the course once they officially enter college.
 Also, low grades may not transfer from one college or university to another.

 - If a course is failed, it may not be re-taken as a CE course.
 Board Rule and Board of Higher Education policy state that LEAs and institutions may not be funded for CE courses repeated for CE credit. - If a student withdraws from a CE class and receives a "W" grade on a college transcript, which is neither earned credit nor a failing grade, the student may request approval to reenroll in the CE class.
 Such requests are subject to institution and LEA approval.
-The institution and LEA shall establish a process to maximize the student's likelihood of success if granted permission to repeat a CE course.

-- If an instructor assigns an unofficial withdrawal or "UW" grade, which means the instructor withdrew the student from the CE course, the student may not retake the course for CE credit.
+The institution and LEA shall establish a process to maximize the student's likelihood of success if granted permission to re-enroll in a withdrawn course. - If an instructor assigns an unofficial withdrawal or "UW" grade, which means the instructor withdrew the student from the CE course, the student may not re-enroll in a withdrawn course the course for CE credit.
 Even though a "UW" is neither earned credit nor a failing grade, an instructor withdrawal infers the student is not prepared to be successful in the course. - A cumulative GPA of a C- or lower may place a student on academic probation with the college and affect financial aid eligibility. - When a CE class serves as a prerequisite for another college course (e.g., ENGL 1010 is a prerequisite for ENGL 2010), the grade is good for a specific time frame, and students may have to retake a placement test for placement into a higher class.
 In particular, math placement test scores and grades in prerequisite math classes are only valid for one to two years.
 Students who are absent for long periods of time may also have to take additional classes to meet new graduation requirements for their chosen certificate or degree program.